Kishore-Rajmohan/Consumer-Behavior-Prediction-Personalization-in-Retail/README.md

 **🚨 Anomaly Detection**
 Trained an Autoencoder to learn what "normal" purchasing looks like, then flagged anything that didn't fit.
-About 5% of the data came back as anomalous — some of those are probably fraud, some are just unusual high-value customers worth paying attention to.
+About 5% of the data came back as anomalous some of those are probably fraud, some are just unusual high value customers worth paying attention to.

 **🔮 Purchase Forecasting**
-Compared six different models — TCN, GRU, LSTM, XGBoost, Attention, and a Hybrid GRU-Attention model — to see which one predicted future purchases most accurately.
+Compared six different models TCN, GRU, LSTM, XGBoost, Attention, and a Hybrid GRU Attention modelto see which one predicted future purchases most accurately.

 ---